wp-plugins/formforall/readme.txt

 * <a href="http://www.formforall.com/features#submissionconfirmation" rel="nofollow">FORM SUBMISSION MESSAGE or REDIRECTION</a>: a default message can be displayed to the user once the form is submitted, or the user can be redirected to the URL of your choice.
 * <a href="http://www.formforall.com/tour#collect" rel="nofollow">DATA COLLECTION</a>You can export submitted data using our Export CSV or on a real time basis using our API.

-<h4>35 LANGUAGES</h4>
+<h4>36 LANGUAGES</h4>

-Build your form in one of our 35 languages and have it displayed in all 35 languages:
+Build your form in one of our 36 languages and have it displayed in all 36 languages:

-<p>* Arabic, Bengali, Bulgarian, Catalan, Chinese (simple), Czech, Danish, Dutch, English(us), English(uk), Estonian, Finnish, Flemish, French, Georgian, German, Greek, Hebrew, Hindi, Hungarian, Indonesian, Italian, Japanese, Korean, Lithuanian, Norwegian, Persian, Polish, Portuguese, Slovak, Spanish, Swedish, Russian, Turkish, Ukrainian.</p>
+<p>* Arabic, Bengali, Bulgarian, Catalan, Chinese (simple), Chinese (traditionnal), Czech, Danish, Dutch, English(us), English(uk), Estonian, Finnish, Flemish, French, Georgian, German, Greek, Hebrew, Hindi, Hungarian, Indonesian, Italian, Japanese, Korean, Lithuanian, Norwegian, Persian, Polish, Portuguese, Slovak, Spanish, Swedish, Russian, Turkish, Ukrainian.</p>
 <p>* Looking for a 36th language ? <a href="http://www.formforall.com/contact" rel="nofollow">Tell us!</a></p>

 <h4>PUBLISHING</h4>